makindiilete/Hotel/README.md

 # Hotel
-A UI project based on Html5 and css
+A website designed with Html5 and CSS 3